 Derivative instruments are used by investment managers to reduce risk or gain exposure to investment classes without the requirement to hold the underlying investment.
 Trustees monitor derivative positions to ensure that, when combined with the underlying physical position, the aggregate falls within specified investment guidelines.

-The actual return on scheme assets for the year ended 31 March 2021 was £520.8m (2020: £65.0m loss).
+The actual return on scheme assets for the year ended 31 March 2022 was £248.5m (2021: £520.8m).